Skip to content ↓

 Welcome to Year 4!

 We are thrilled to welcome you to Year 4!
-This year, our team of dedicated adults includes Mrs. Wilby, Mrs. Howis and Miss Roberts who will be the class teachers and our Associate Professionals Mrs. Clarricoates and Mrs. Hodgkinson.
+This year, our team of dedicated adults includes Mrs. Wilby, Mrs. Howis, Miss Roberts who will be the class teachers and our Associate Professionals Mrs. Clarricoates, and Mrs. Hodgkinson.
 We have an exciting year ahead, filled with fantastic learning opportunities that we can’t wait to explore together.
 Stay tuned for a year full of fun, discovery, and growth as we embark on this learning journey!

 What We're Learning This Half-Term